ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 25:06 [[start:1506538][end:1509074]] So classically, that's the way to think about it; it's a failure of conditional independence.
 [[start:1512230][end:1519650]] And it's ubiquitous in quantum theory, even though it wasn't actually observed for almost 50 years after it was predicted.
 [[start:1521130][end:1524182]] So here's what all these experiments look like. [[See slide "Bell/EPR experiment (lab frame)"]]
-[[start:1524236][end:1535406]] They're called "Bell-EPR Experiments, after John Bell, who derived the statistical criterion for detecting entanglement; and EPR, Einstein, Podolski, and Rosen, who did this as a thought experiment and said, if this occurs in the theory, it can't possibly be real.
+[[start:1524236][end:1535406]] They're called "Bell/EPR experiments," after John Bell, who derived the statistical criterion for detecting entanglement; and EPR, Einstein, Podolski, and Rosen, who did this as a thought experiment and said, if this occurs in the theory, it can't possibly be real.
 [[start:1544400][end:1545900]] And of course it is real.
 [[start:1546270][end:1549390]] It's now amply demonstrated by experimentation.